“Booksmart feels baked in sexual diversity.”

 Even though the film centers two white girls against a backdrop of mostly white high schoolers, Booksmart does make an effort to cast inclusively among its supporting and minor characters.

 Comedian Jessica Williams, who is Black, plays Molly and Amy’s teacher.
 They adore her and later in the film, she helps them out of a bind—a purpose that skirts the Magical Negro trope of appearing only to help white characters.
 Luckily, she does get a bit of her own storyline, even if that storyline takes the “cool teacher” role touch too far as she joins a high school party and accepts the flirtations of a student, Theo (Eduardo Franco).
 The scene raises eyebrows but ultimately doesn’t go too far, mostly excusable because the film takes place the day before graduation.
 Assuming Theo’s over 18, their odd coupling stays aboveboard (if morally gray).

-Theo appears to be Hispanic or Latinx, appearing only a handful of times but in a great role as someone who has already been hired by Google to a six-figure job as a coder.
-Meanwhile Ryan, the object of Amy’s affections, is also played by Hispanic or Latinx actor Victoria Ruesga.
+Theo, played by Mexican-American actor Franco, appears only a handful of times but in a great role as someone who has already been hired by Google to a six-figure job as a coder.
+Meanwhile Ryan, the object of Amy’s affections, is also played by Latinx actor Victoria Ruesga.
 Other characters of color appear through the skater bro Tanner (Nico Hiraga, who is half Japanese) or musical theater star Alan (Austin Crute, who is Black).

 In every case they’re written with colorblindness, with no cultural touchpoints worked into their characterizations.
 For all intents and purposes, every character in Booksmart could be white, save for the way they’ve been cast.
 This box-ticking falls short of true inclusiveness, which takes advantage of cultural diversity and its richness in order to deepen the narratives of individuals.